hscottvo/UCR-CS236-Project/README.md

 Open `src/tutorial.ipynb` in Jupyter Lab and experiment with the PySpark tools, as well as the data.
 You will learn some basics of how to process data, and visualize it.
-Compare the performance of Spark using SQL and RDDs, as well as Hadoop.
+Compare the performance of Spark SQL and RDDs, as well as Hadoop.

 ### Task 1